Unboxed-Software/solana-course/content/hello-world-program.md

 The entry point to a Solana program requires a `process_instruction` function with the following arguments:

-- `program_id` is the address of the account the program is stored
+- `program_id` - the address of the account where the program is stored
-- `accounts` is the list of accounts required to process the instruction
+- `accounts` - the list of accounts required to process the instruction
-- `instruction_data` is the serialized instruction-specific data
+- `instruction_data` - the serialized instruction-specific data

 ```rust
 entrypoint!(process_instruction);